-Specialists in many different areas of medicine at hospitals in Ireland and at Bone Cancer Centres and the Regional Cancer Centres in the UK work together as a 'Multidisciplinary Team' (MDT).
-The members of the Multidisciplinary Team work together to diagnose the patient's condition.
+Specialists in many different areas of medicine at the bone cancer centres, the Regional Cancer Centres in the UK and hospitals in Ireland work together as a 'Multidisciplinary Team' (MDT).
+The members of the MDT work together to diagnose the patient's condition.

 - Specialist bone sarcoma surgeons.

-- Specialist sarcoma oncologists (oncologists are doctors that look after people with cancer).
+- Specialist sarcoma oncologists (oncologists are doctors who look after people with cancer).

-- Specialist sarcoma pathologist (pathologists are doctors that use laboratory techniques to diagnose disease).
+- Specialist sarcoma pathologists (pathologists are doctors who use laboratory techniques to diagnose disease).

-- Radiologists (doctors that diagnose disease and conditions from looking at x-rays, or scans).
+- Radiologists (doctors who diagnose disease and conditions from looking at x-rays, or scans).

 What tests are done?

-When a person is referred to a Bone Cancer Centre, further tests will be done to find out more and to confirm whether the patient has bone cancer, and if so what kind of tumour it is.
+When a person is referred to a bone sarcoma surgical centre, further tests will be done to find out more and to confirm whether the patient has bone cancer, and if so what type.

 - Blood chemistry (Urea and Electrolytes) is checked to examine the levels of normal salts and urea and creatinine, which are waste products.
 This test can give clues to how well the kidneys are working

 - Full blood count (FBC) counts the numbers of different types of blood cells in the patient's blood at that time.

 - Red blood cells - which carry oxygen in the blood.

 - White blood cells - which are essential to the immune system (and totals of each type).